dmijatovic/todo-api-bench/README.md

 - `Golang`: Basic [net/http/mux](https://golang.org/pkg/net/http/) and [fiber](https://github.com/gofiber/fiber) which seem to be fast and uses kind-of-express-way ideas.
 - `Rust`: I started with [actix-web](https://github.com/actix/actix-web) which is popular and achieves the highest performance scores in the [benchmark](https://www.techempower.com/benchmarks/#section=data-r0&hw=ph&test=composite&a=2).
 - `NodeJS`: I wanted to try [polka](https://github.com/lukeed/polka).
 It seem to be one of the fastest nodejs servers.
 [Express](https://expressjs.com/) is used as a benchmark to Polka.
-- `Deno`: I am interessted how deno perfomes as well.
+- `Deno`: I am interested how Deno performs as well.
 It is new technology recently moved to version 1.
 Most popular choice medio 2020 seem to be [oak](https://github.com/oakserver/oak) http server.
 - `Python`: I used [Flask](https://flask.palletsprojects.com/en/1.1.x/) first and then [FastApi](https://github.com/tiangolo/fastapi).
 FastApi is marked as the fastest python library for api's.

-## Other interessting technologies not yet tested
+## Other interesting technologies not yet tested

 - `dotnet core (C#)`: I need to further investigate appropriate approach and create api.
 It would be great if someone with the knowledge of C# could contribute this todo-api :-).